JAQuent/BrainMasks/get_MNI_from_cifti.md

 # Get information from XML

 After loading the XML data, I am convert it to list using the `xml2` package.

-Now, we have loaded everything that is needed to create a table with all MNI coordinates. `xii_xml_list` is quite a complicated structure so I am not really going through this.
-The important bit is that is contains the VoxelIndicesIJK ([see here](https://www.slicer.org/wiki/Slicer3:Coordinates)), which we need to convert to MNI.
+Now we have loaded everything that is needed to create a table with all MNI coordinates. `xii_xml_list` is quite a complicated structure so I am not really going through this.
+The important bit is that it contains the `VoxelIndicesIJK` ([see here](https://www.slicer.org/wiki/Slicer3:Coordinates)), which we need to get our MNI coordinates.
 The voxel index coordinates can be found in matrix index map:

 ``` r
 matrix_indices_map <- xii_xml_list$CIFTI$Matrix[[3]]
 ```

-In `matrix_indices_map`, List 4 to 22 contains the information for the subcortical voxels in the order the listed in the summary above.
-Now, I will extract all voxel index coordinates and but them into one 31870 x 3 matrix.
+In `matrix_indices_map`, List 4 to 22 contains the information for the subcortical voxels in the order listed in the summary above.
+I will now extract all voxel index coordinates and put them into one 31870 by 3 matrix.

 ``` r